lyteword/chspurgeon-tod/volume-7/psalm-145.md

 **Verse 8.**

-1\.Grace to the unworthy.
+1\.
+Grace to the unworthy.

-2\.Compassion to the afflicted.
+2\.
+Compassion to the afflicted.

-3\.Forbearance to the guilty.
+3\.
+Forbearance to the guilty.

-4\.Mercy to the penitent.— *G. R.*
+4\.
+Mercy to the penitent.— *G. R.*

 **Verse 9.** The universal goodness of God in no degree a contradiction to the special election of grace.